ChaimaBSlima/holbertonschool-low_level_programming/function_pointers/README.md

-# C - Structures, typedef
+# C - Function pointers

-As a holberton school student I built this directory named structures_typedef to learn C structures and how to define types.
+As a holberton school student I built this directory named function_pointers to exercice C functions and pointers.

 ## Files
  All codes use recursion